jsenaribeiro/jsenaribeiro.github.io/readme/review/styler.md

 ## Component CSS className

-A component-scope CSS also could be achived within a global CSS just using the function component name as className tag in a global CSS.
+A component-scope using function component name as className tag in a global CSS.

 <aside cols='2'>